Starting Piano Lessons

 - I personally recommend no less than 3 half-hour practice sessions per week.
 Increase that exponentially if you have more than one piece, are practising scales & exercises, or working towards an exam, showcase, or recital.
 If you'd like to find out more about practising, read this article on effective piano practice.

-- If you're able to schedule a programme based on the points above, you'll be able to see noticeable results in a short space of time and before you know it, you'll be building up a repertoire of piano music to impress your friends and colleagues.
+- If you're able to schedule a programme based on the points above, you'll be able to see noticeable results in a short space of time and before you know it, you'll be building up a repertoire of piano music to impress family, friends, colleagues and concert halls around the world.
 It's a great feeling of achievement to finish a piece and deliver it to a high standard in front of an appreciative audience!

 Are you READY for piano lessons?